GregWeil/CaveIn/README.md

 ### Short Term

 - Use deferred/callbacks for replay handling
-- Better title screen (horizontal layout)
+- Better title screen (widescreen layout)

 ### Long Term

-- Keep a replay of your best score
+- Watch a replay of your best score
 - Online leaderboards